tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 - pipes resource transport
 #### Anarchy?:
 Work in concert with xylaan
- goblin are largely used as a disposable force of workers capable of autonomous manufacturing and importing important good to most of xylaan : mining and precious metals, mold creation (textiles, tool), arcane component gathering
+ goblin are largely used as a disposable force of workers capable of autonomous manufacturing and importing important good to most of xylaan : mining and precious metals, mold creation (textiles, tool), arcane component gathering. might makes right
  - Green: The most subjugated and exploited goblin community, their relationship and proximity to the arcadian court and their role producing luxury goods, dyes, and fine textiles,
 	 - nobility
  - Yellow: manages a lot of the building projects and raw materials exports